openstack/oslo-specs/specs/policy/ptl.rst

   to give everyone a chance to update the new one.

 * When a new release name is announced, it needs to be added to the oslo.log versionutils module.
+See this `versionutils review`_ for an example.

 * At the start of each cycle, the Oslo `feature freeze`_ date should be added to the release calendar.
 See this `feature freeze date review`_ for an example of doing that.
+A detailed explanation of why Oslo has its own feature freeze can be found in the `feature freeze`_ policy.

 * Check the `oslo-coresec`_ group and make sure all members are active Oslo cores so private security bugs are not being sent out to people who don't